 I worked in broadcasting for a long time.
 A ‘rough cut’ is an industry term for a project on which you have made initial cuts.
 It isn’t the finished product, but it still gives the manager a really good idea of the overall concept and direction.

-In this case, a rough cut menu involves looking at your list of available ingredients and using recipes from cookbooks and websites to pre-fill as many spaces as you can on a weekly menu plan.
+In this case, a rough cut menu involves looking at your list of available ingredients and using recipes to pre-fill as many spaces as you can on a weekly menu plan.
 I look for recipes which allow me to pair my perishables with ingredients already in my pantry and freezer.
 Although many of us believe we don’t have any food in the house, this is not really true.
 Most of us could feed our family for a week or more by simply using what we currently have on hand.

 So, rather than filling your grocery list with a long list of ingredients you need for five brand new recipes, begin by finding recipes which allow you to utilize what you already have on your shelves.
 Then, write these down on your menu planning sheet.
 Now, you should have just a few open meal slots to finish filling out your menu.